Earthquakes kill over 2,000 in Afghanistan. People are freeing the dead and injured with their hands

 On Sunday, people attempted to dig out the dead and injured with their hands in Herat, clambering over rocks and debris.
 Survivors and victims were trapped under buildings that had crumbled to the ground, their faces grey with dust.

 One video, shared online, shows people freeing a baby girl from a collapsed building after being buried up to her neck in debris.
 A hand is seen cradling the baby’s torso as rescuers ease the child out of the ground.
 Rescuers said it was the baby’s mother.
+It is not clear if the mother survived.

 Abdul Wahid Rayan, a spokesman at the Ministry of Information and Culture, said Sunday the death toll is higher than originally reported.
 Villages have been destroyed, and hundreds of civilians are buried under the debris, he said while calling for urgent help.